tasfik007/assesment-101/vehicle_showroom/README.md

 # Task-01: Make a Command Line System for Vehicle Showroom

 ## How to run?
+- At first git clone the assesment-101 repository in your local machine.
 - Open the vehicle_showroom project in any Java IDE (NetBeans/Eclipse/IntelliJ)
 - Then open Main.java file
 - Run the Main.java file by pressing <kbd>shift</kbd>+<kbd>f6</kbd>